Who We Are

 Highlights for the Department of Neurosurgery and the University as a whole include:

 - US News & World Report Ranked Emory University Hospital as the number one hospital in Metro Atlanta and Georgia.
-The Department of Neurosurgery was ranked 12th in the country for neurosurgical service.

 - Emory Neurosurgery ranked 12th in NIH funding for Neurosurgery programs, while the University ranked 16th in NIH funding to universities.